-12 Contemporary Mexican Literature (3) UC:CSU
+Contemporary Mexican Literature (3) UC:CSU

 Note: Readings are in English translation.
-Knowledge of the Spanish language is not required.
+Knowledge of the Spanish language

 A course exploring Mexican cultural identity through great works of Mexican literature spanning the late 19th and early 21th centuries.
 The works of world famous authors such as Juan Rulfo, Octavio Paz, Elena Poniatowska, and Mariano Azuela will be studied in depth.